Chemaclass/stock-ticker/adrs/0003_notifier.md

         HttpClient::create(),
         new EmailChannel(/**/),
         new SlackChannel(/**/),
         // ...
-Actually any list of ChannelInterface
+Any list of ChannelInterface
     )
 );